etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

 ## Update AuthUIActions

-Since we have removed `@brightlayer-ui/react-auth-shared` package `SecurityContextActions` are not supported by latest workflow.
-Instead of this you need to manage your app's state by app context.
+`SecurityContextActions` are not supported by the latest workflow.
+Instead of this, you will need to manage your app's authentication state by other means e.g., a custom context.

-For e.g. you can replace SecurityContextActions with `AppContextType` which you can declare in AppContextProvider.
-You can check [here](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/contexts/AppContextProvider.tsx) for detailed implementation.
+For example, you can replace `SecurityContextActions` with `AppContextType` which you can declare in `AppContextProvider`.
+You can see how we handle this in our [Example Project AppContextProvider](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/contexts/AppContextProvider.tsx).

-In previous package `onUserAuthenticated`, `onUserNotAuthenticated` were managed by `@brightlayer-ui/react-auth-shared` but in latest you need to manage through app state.
-For more details you can check Example app's [AuthUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/AuthUIActions.tsx)
+In previous versions of this package, the `onUserAuthenticated` and `onUserNotAuthenticated` values were managed for you, but in the latest version, you need to manage this state on your own.
+For more details, you can check the example app's [AuthUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/AuthUIActions.tsx).

 ## Update RegistrationUIActions